CCMurphy-dev/muninn-releases/docs/MUNINN_USER_GUIDE.md

 # Muninn User Guide

-Muninn is a desktop application for practicing radiology with your own local DICOM case library.
+Muninn is a desktop application for practicing radiology with curated case playlists.

 ## Overview